Derek-Gong/hsoftmax/README.md

 Implementation of hierarchical softmax based on Huffman tree

 ## Description
 This project is based on [wenet](https://github.com/wenet-e2e/wenet).
+We implemented hierarchical softmax GPU/CPU training and decoding algorithm to leverage word frequence information for better performance on low-resources corpora and faster decoding speed compared to softmax.

-Please reference that for more info about running an experiment.
+Please refer to `wenet` for more info about how to run an experiment.
 To run an experiment, you need to install the wenet first (commit 15ccd07), then replace the wenet fold (source files) with ours.

-We implemented hierarchical softmax GPU/CPU training and decoding algorithm to leverage word frequence information for better performance on low-resources corpora and faster decoding speed compared to softmax.
+### Main Contributors
+With the order of participating the project:
+- Qianying Liu (ying@nlp.ist.i.kyoto-u.ac.jp): Ideas and the main writer.
+- Yuhang Yang (yuhangear@gmail.com): Prototyping.
+- Zhuo Gong (gongzhuo@gavo.t.u-tokyo.ac.jp): Algorithm Optimizing and project management
+- Zhengdong Yang (zd-yang@nlp.ist.i.kyoto-u.ac.jp): Experimenting

 ## Usage
 1) Build Huffman tree on train set text